vuanhtuan1012/deep-learning-with-pytorch/README.md

 ## III.
 Logistic Regression

-This part mentions how to train a model to classify handwritten digits.
+This part mentions how to **train a model to classify handwritten digits**.
 We will use the famous [MNIST handwritten digit database](http://yann.lecun.com/exdb/mnist/) as our training dataset.
 It consists of 28 x 28 pixels grayscale images of handwritten digits (0 to 9) and labels for each image indicating which digit it represents.
 The trained model is save to file after the training process.

 Here are some sample images from the dataset:
 <p align="center">